 - An exam by one of our doctors annually.
 This is done to ensure your pup is healthy and current on all required vaccines.

-- There is an exam charge for this visit, and it will include your pet’s first day of day care.
+- There is an exam charge for this visit, and it will include your pet’s temperament test and first day of daycare if they pass.